drduh/YubiKey-Guide/README.md

 **Disable listening services**

-- Ensures only essential network services are running
-- If the service doesn't exist you'll get a "Failed to stop" which is fine
+Ensure only essential network services are running.
+If a service does not exist, a "Failed to stop" warning may appear:
-- Only disable `Bluetooth` if you don't need it

 ```bash
 sudo systemctl stop bluetooth exim4 cups avahi avahi-daemon sshd